ByteOtter/journey/content/posts/series/linux-intro/03_software/index.md

 What you see now on your screen will look somewhat familiar to other operating systems you may be used to.
 And that is by design.

-A lot of `Desktop Environments` for Linux distributions try to resemble other operating systems.
-KDE in particular looks and feels very similar to your pre-Windows-11 Windows desktop.
+A lot of `Desktop Environments` for Linux distributions try to resemble other operating systems. `KDE Plasma` in particular looks and feels very similar to your pre-Windows-11 Windows desktop.

 In this series we will go over how you search for, install, update and uninstall software on your Linux system.
 What sources can you draw software from and what choices do you have?